 But the hack that I found to really make a difference, though, is to powder the salt in a blender to a very fine consistency, similar to confectionary sugar.
 It may seem like an extra step, but it will eventually speed up the kneading process and make the dough so much smoother without any hard salt crystals.

 Below is a photo of two kinds of dough compared.
-On the right, I have used fine salt, and on the right, powdered salt.
+On the right, I have used fine salt, and on the left, powdered salt.
 The difference in consistency and smoothness is really quite obvious!

 The Best Salt Dough Recipe (that I know of)